cun3yt/secure-notes/instructions.md

 1. Each session will have one or more documents.

-## 5. Document Relationship: Once a new session is created, the user will be able to create a new document by clicking "New" button.
+## 5. Document: Once a new session is created, the user will be able to create a new document by clicking "New" button.

 1. Document URL: A new document or an existing document will have its own URL.
 Each url will be long enough not to be guess or brute-forced.
 2. Document Screen: The document screen will have a save button, and discard button on the top.